 - testing of underground storage tanks

-Depending on the results of the samples, the Phase II ESA should outline additional site investigation needs, and potential remedial actions that may be required to clean up the property.
-Performing an environmental site assessment prior to acquiring a property can minimize the risk and cost associated with hazardous waste contamination.
+Depending on the results of the samples, the Phase II ESA should outline additional site investigation needs and potential remedial actions that may be required to clean up the property.
+Performing an environmental site assessment before acquiring a property can minimize the risk and cost of hazardous waste contamination.

 Samples are carefully reviewed

-All of our samples are properly preserved, documented on a chain of custody, and delivered to an EPA, NELAC and state certified laboratory for analysis.
-The results of our Phase II assessment are presented in a comprehensive and easy to read report complete with drawings, digital photographs, and recommendations.
+All of our samples are correctly preserved, documented on a chain of custody, and delivered to an EPA, NELAC, and state-certified laboratory for analysis.
+Our Phase II assessment results are presented in a comprehensive and easy-to-read report, complete with drawings, digital photographs, and recommendations.

 What If Contamination Is Found?

-If contamination is found and the conditions warrant, we will apply to the appropriate regulating agencies for closure with no further action.
-If necessary, we can also offer consultation, planning and design services for a Phase III Environmental Site Remediation.
+If we find contamination and the conditions warrant, we will apply to the appropriate regulating agencies for closure with no further action.
+If necessary, we can also offer consultation, planning, and design services for a Phase III Environmental Site Remediation.

 Rules and Regulations

-SPCC Plans are part of the United States Environmental Protection Agency’s (EPA) strategy to prevent oil spills from reaching navigable waters of the United States.
-In 1973, the Oil Pollution Prevention regulation was codified (40 CFR Part 112) to address certain oil spill prevention provisions contained in the Clean Water Act of 1972.
-SPCC Plans must comply with the Oil Pollution Prevention regulation which sets forth requirements for the prevention of, the preparedness for, and responses to oil discharges at non-transportation related facilities.
+SPCC Plans are part of the United States Environmental Protection Agency’s (EPA) strategy to prevent oil spills from reaching the United States’ navigable waters.
+In 1973, the Oil Pollution Prevention regulation was codified (40 CFR Part 112) to address certain oil spill prevention measures contained in the Clean Water Act of 1972.
+SPCC Plans must comply with the Oil Pollution Prevention regulation, which sets forth requirements for the prevention of, the preparedness for, and responses to oil discharges at non-transportation related facilities.
 These regulations are commonly referred to as the SPCC Rule.

 The SPCC Rule requires specific facilities to prepare, amend, and implement SPCC Plans.
-The preparation of SPCC Plans is the responsibility of the facility owner or operator, but must be certified by a Professional Engineer unless the facility meets certain criteria.
-Owners and operators of facilities which store greater than 1,320 gallons of oil-based products in aboveground storage tanks (ASTs) or 42,000 gallons within underground storage tanks (USTs) must prepare, certify, and implement a SPCC Plan.
-Unlike oil spill contingency plans, which focus on cleanup methods after a spill has occurred, SPCC Plans are preventive measures to assure that a spill is contained and countermeasures are established to prevent oil spills.
+The preparation of SPCC Plans is the facility owner or operator’s responsibility but must be certified by a Professional Engineer unless the facility meets specific criteria.
+Owners and operators of facilities that store greater than 1,320 gallons of oil-based products in aboveground storage tanks (ASTs) or 42,000 gallons within underground storage tanks (USTs) must prepare, certify, and implement an SPCC Plan.
+Unlike oil spill contingency plans, which focus on cleanup methods after a spill has occurred, SPCC Plans are preventive measures to assure that a spill is contained, and countermeasures are established to prevent oil spills.
 Spill contingency plans are required as part of the SPCC Plan if a facility is unable to provide adequate secondary containment measures.